obiba/onyx-doc/introduction.rst

 This guide also includes chapters for Participant Managers, Questionnaire Editors, and for System Administrators.
 This guide consists of the following chapters:

-* **Chapter 1: Introduction**.
+* **Introduction**.
 Presents Onyx.
 Includes key concepts that will help you understand Onyx's approach to baseline interviews.
 For new Onyx users.
-* **Chapter 2: Getting Started**.
-Presents the Onyx Home page.
-Explains how to log in to Onyx and the simplest way to start an interview.
-For new Onyx users.
-* **Chapter 3: Topics ADMINISTRATOR GUIDE**.
+* :doc:`ADMINISTRATOR GUIDE <admin/introduction>`.
 Explains certain tasks that only system administrators can do such as Installing and deploying Onyx, managing Onyx users, and exporting and purging data.
   | Of most interest to system administrators.
-* **Chapter 4: Topics USER GUIDE**.
+* :doc:`USER GUIDE <user-guide/introduction/index>`.
 Explains users common usage  such as :

-  + **Viewing Participants**.
+  + :doc:`Viewing Participants <user-guide/viewing-participants/index>`.
 Presents the Participants page and key concepts related to viewing participants.
     | Explains the ways you can search for a participant in Onyx.
 For new Onyx users.
   + **Viewing Managing an Interview**.
 Presents the Interview page and key concepts related to navigating through an interview.
     | Covers various ways to access and exit the stages of an interview: starting, stopping, pausing, resuming, and so on.